Welcome to Langwith Lodge Residential Home

 The range of accommodation consists of single and companion rooms, some with en-suite facilities.
 All rooms have a nurse call system, wash basins and other individual comforts.

 There are several well appointed lounge areas, with televisions, an organ, music and games.
-We have a separate smoking lounge and two dining rooms.
+We have two dining rooms.
 Library books and other appropriate diversions are provided, and hobbies are arranged and promoted by our Activities Coordinator.
 Residents are encouraged to embrace the community, and to become involved in events and group activities outside of the home.
 These include shopping and sightseeing trips.

 We are also very proud of our internet lounge, which boasts several computers and printers, and other facilities that allow residents to keep in touch with friends and loved ones as they enjoy their care with us at Langwith Lodge.

 The aim of the home is to provide a warm, happy and secure environment, within which the privacy and independence of our residents is respected.